 Depending on the specifics of the project, it may be beneficial and/or necessary to develop a model that represents the conditions that will exist in the year the proposed project improvements are first opened to traffic (i.e., opening year conditions model).
 This scenario reflects the opening year traffic volumes and opening year geometry, which includes the existing geometry with the proposed project improvements and any other completed improvement projects.
 Discuss the need to develop and opening year model with WisDOT regional traffic staff and other key stakeholders (BTO-TASU, FHWA, etc.) as appropriate.

-To ensure consistency, avoid confusion and aid in the model reviews; use the file naming convention included in the following spreadsheet: insert link here.
+To ensure consistency, avoid confusion and aid in the model reviews, use the file naming convention included in the following spreadsheet: insert link here.
 For example, a PM peak model of existing conditions for a project referred to as “WIS 1194” submitted on June 15, 2018 would be “WIS 1194_EX_2017_PM_061518”.
 A future, unconstrained model for Alternative 3 looking at the PM peak in year 2045 and submitted on September 29, 2018 would be “WIS 1194_ALT-3_UCD_2045_PM_092918”.

 2.3 Traffic Model Tree

-Prior to development of the microsimulation traffic model, the analyst (typically a consultant) should coordinate with the project team, WisDOT regional traffic staff and BTO-TASU as appropriate to develop the traffic model tree.
+Prior to development of the microsimulation traffic model, the analyst should coordinate with the project team, WisDOT regional traffic staff and BTO-TASU as appropriate to develop the traffic model tree.
 The purpose of the model development tree is to show all the scenarios to include in the analysis, along with their relationships to one another and the existing conditions model.
 It formally illustrates the way the model will evolve as the work progresses, and establishes the sequence of work activities.
-Developing the traffic model tree prior to development of the existing conditions model helps avoid premature forking of the model, where a model fork occurs when the model developer takes a copy of a source model (e.g., the existing conditions model) and modifies it to create a distinct new network or scenario.
-Whenever possible, the modeler should minimize the number of model forks by using the same transportation network structure for all temporal analysis periods (AM peak, PM peak, Friday peak, Sunday peak, etc.) within the same year.
-The fewer the number of model forks, the easier it is to maintain consistency between the various analysis scenarios.
+Developing the traffic model tree prior to development of the existing conditions model helps avoid unnecessary work.
+Whenever possible, the analyst should use the same transportation network structure for all temporal analysis periods (AM peak, PM peak, Friday peak, Sunday peak, etc.) within the same year.
+The fewer the number of model variations, the easier it is to maintain consistency between the different analysis scenarios.
 Figure 2.2 provides an illustration of a basic traffic model tree.

-As illustrated in Figure 2.2, each version of the traffic model should undergo the peer review process prior to forking off into a new scenario.
+As illustrated in Figure 2.2, each version of the traffic model should undergo the peer review process prior to the development of the model for a new scenario.
 Refer to TEOpS 16-25 for additional details on the peer review process.
 When the project has a compressed schedule, there may be a temptation to begin development of the design year models prior to completion of the peer review process of the existing conditions model.
-This premature forking of the model is often counterproductive, as the analyst needs to address any comments from the peer review of the existing conditions model in not only the existing (parent) model but also in any of the design year (child) models under development.
+This is often counterproductive, as the analyst needs to address any comments from the peer review of the existing conditions model in not only the existing (parent) model but also in any of the design year (child) models under development.

 2.4 Constructing the Traffic Model